baka3k/baka3k.github.io/docs/codingchecklist/docs/02_coding_checklist_common_10.md

 - [ ] (Mandatory) Don't use local language(Japanese/Vietnamese...) naming for class name, function name, property, parameter variable (unless it sounds like English, e.g. Okinawa, Hanoi)

-- [ ] (Required) Class name must be defined by UpperCamelCase format.
+- [ ] (Mandatory) Class name must be defined by UpperCamelCase format.
 Except in the case of abbreviations, for example:DAO, UID, DTO, Avoid unnatural simplifications for readability

         * Incorrect : AbsClass, Condi, int a, val b